 |Many Afghans accuse Pakistan of backing armed groups that foment instability within their country [Reuters]|

-Hundreds of Afghans have taken to the streets of Kabul to condemn the recent shelling of border towns by Pakistan’s army and accusing its powerful spy agency of involvement in the killing of Burhanuddin Rabbani, the country’s influential former president.
+Hundreds of Afghans took to the streets of the Afghan capital, Kabul, on Sunday to condemn the recent shelling of border towns by Pakistan’s army and accuse its powerful spy agency of involvement in the killing of Rabbani.

-Sunday’s protest came amid heightened tensions between the neighbours, with Afghan officials blaming Pakistan’s Inter-Services Intelligence (ISI) and the Taliban’s senior leadership over Rabbani’s assassination last month.
+Sunday’s protest came amid heightened tensions between the neighbours, with Afghan officials blaming Pakistan’s Inter-Services Intelligence (ISI) and the Taliban’s senior leadership over Rabbani’s assassination.